IceryDev/Budget-App/README.md

     ```bash
     python main.py

-Notes:
+### Android
-- I am still testing the app on Android, you can check the latest release to see its progress.
+1. Head to the "Releases" section to the right and click on "(number) tags"
-- REMINDER: Most parts of the UI is broken on this build.
+2. Find the latest release and download the .apk file.